Temzasse/stitches-native/README.md

 For the most part Stitches Native behaves exactly as Stitches so you should follow the [Stitches documentation](https://stitches.dev/) to learn the basic principles and how to setup everything.

+> ⚠️ NOTE: The API of Stitches Native is implemented based on the upcoming [v1 release](https://github.com/modulz/stitches-site/blob/v1/data/blog/migrating-from-beta-to-v1.mdx) of Stitches.

 ## Differences

 Due to the inherit differences between the Web and native platforms (iOS + Android) the implementation of Stitches Native differs slightly from the original Web version of Stitches.